thoughtbot/testing-rails/book/types_of_tests/feature_specs/viewing_the_homepage.md

 ` spec/factories.rb@944b0967:2,5

-We define a default title and URL to be created for all links created with FactoryGirl.
+We define a default title and URL to be created for all links created with FactoryBot.
 We only define defaults for fields that we [validate presence of].
 If you add more than that, your factories can become unmanageable as all of your tests become coupled to data defined in your factories that isn't a default.
 Not following this advice is a common mistake in Rails codebases and leads to